Some highlights of the tour:

 - Expedition leader is polar researcher Bjørn Anders Nymoen.

 - A great chance to see Polar bears in a magnificent landscape.

 - Arctic foxes and Svalbard Reindeer.

-- Ivory Gulls and other exciting birds.
+- Chances for Ivory Gulls and many other exciting arctic birds.

 - The use of Zodiacs for going ashore and for getting better angles of photography.